OP-Engineering/op-sqlite/README.md

 const db = open({
   name: 'myDb.sqlite',
-  encryptionKey: 'YOUR ENCRYPTION KEY, KEEP IT SOMEWHERE SAFE' // for example turbo-secure-storage })
+  encryptionKey: 'YOUR ENCRYPTION KEY, KEEP IT SOMEWHERE SAFE' // for example op-s2 })

 // The db object contains the following methods: